Javacord/Javacord/README.md

 ![](http://bastian-oppermann.de/javacord3_banner.png)
 # Javacord <a href="#"><img src="https://img.shields.io/badge/Version-3.0.0-brightgreen.svg?&style=flat-square" alt="Latest version"></a> <a href="https://jitpack.io/com/github/btobastian/javacord/v_3-SNAPSHOT/javadoc/"><img src="https://img.shields.io/badge/JavaDoc-latest-yellow.svg?style=flat-square" alt="Latest JavaDocs"></a> <a href="https://github.com/BtoBastian/Javacord/wiki"><img src="https://img.shields.io/badge/Wiki-Home-red.svg?style=flat-square" alt="Javacord Wiki"></a> <a href="https://discord.gg/0qJ2jjyneLEgG7y3"><img src="https://img.shields.io/discord/151037561152733184.svg?colorB=%237289DA&label=Discord&style=flat-square" alt="Discord Server"></a>
-A multithreaded but simple to use library to create a Discord bot in Java.
+A multithreaded but easy to use library to create a Discord bot in Java.

 ## IMPORTANT
 This README is for the rewrite of Javacord (aka.
-Javacord 3) and is not complete (e.g. the wiki is still for version 2.x).
+Javacord 3) and not complete yet (e.g. the wiki is still for version 2.x).
 If you have any trouble with Javacord 3, it's highly recommended to join the Javacord Discord server ([Invite](https://discord.gg/0qJ2jjyneLEgG7y3)) and ask for help there.

 ## Feature Coverage